Premier League standings: Latest on every PL team for 2020-21

 [ MORE: How to watch PL in the USA ]

-At the bottom of the table there is a growing sense that the bottom four may be cut adrift in the coming weeks, as Fulham, West Brom, Sheffield United and Burnley have all struggled early in the season.
-Brighton & Hove Albion are suddenly in danger of joining them as well.
+At the bottom of the table there is a growing sense that the bottom four may be cut adrift in the coming weeks, as Fulham, West Brom, Sheffield United and Brighton have all struggled early in the season.
+Burnley have performed well in recent weeks but are still in the battle, while Arsenal surely can’t go down, right!?

 [ VIDEO: Premier League highlights ]